AI Agents for Trades Customer Communication (2026) featured image

 £200-2,000+

-The OpenClaw Cloud version (£31/month) makes sense if you want a managed setup with no terminal work, automatic updates, and pre-configured WhatsApp connection.
+The OpenClaw Cloud version ($59/month, roughly £47) makes sense if you want a managed setup with no terminal work, automatic updates, and pre-configured WhatsApp connection.
 It is the easier route for anyone who does not want to touch a command line.
+If you want to see how automation ROI stacks up across your whole business, our automation audit playbook walks you through it.

 Security: what you need to know